 - The patient has his/her own personal preferences, concerns, expectations, and values.

-Evidence-Based Practice has been expanded to apply to a range of health and associated professions and other disciplines such as librarianship and education.
-This guide concentrates on EBP as it applies to the health professions.
+Evidence-Based Practice has been expanded from Evidence-Based Medicine to apply to other health professions and other disciplines.
+This guide concentrates on (but is not exclusive to) EBP as it applies to the health professions.

 A term that is sometimes used, especially in nursing research, is Evidence-Informed Practice.
 According to Woodbury and Kuhnke (2014), this term is used instead of, or as well as, Evidence-Based Practice.
 They suggest that the term gives more flexibility regarding the nature of evidence and its use, that is, the term "implies that many different levels of evidence and types of evidence … are needed and used to support decisions in clinical practice.” (p.
 29)

 Hoffmann, T., Bennett, S., & Del Mar, C. (2016).
 Evidence-based practice across the health professions (3rd ed.).
 Elsevier Australia.